Lancelot-Grail Cycle: Other reworkings and influence

 The Prose Tristan itself had been influenced by the Vulgate Cycle already in its first version, and is believed to have been also later partially incorporated in the second version through the Post-Vulgate.
 Along with the Prose Tristan, both the Post-Vulgate and the Vulgate original were among the most important sources for Thomas Malory's seminal English compilation of Arthurian legend, Le Morte d'Arthur (1470), which has become a template for many modern works.

 The 14th-century English poem Stanzaic Morte Arthur is a compressed verse translation of the Vulgate Mort Artu.
-In the 15th-century Scotland, the first part of the Vulgate Lancelot was turned into verse in Lancelot of the Laik, a romance love poem with political messages.
-In the 15th-century England, Henry Lovelich's poem Merlin and the anonymous Middle English prose Merlin were both based on the Vulgate Merlin and the Merlin Continuation, as was the verse romance Of Arthour and of Merlin which did it more loosely.
+In 15th-century Scotland, the first part of the Vulgate Lancelot was turned into verse in Lancelot of the Laik, a romance love poem with political messages.
+In 15th-century England, Henry Lovelich's poem Merlin and the anonymous Middle English prose Merlin were both based on the Vulgate Merlin and the Merlin Continuation, as was the verse romance Of Arthour and of Merlin, albeit more loosely.

 Outside Britain, the Vulgate Merlin was retold in Germany by Albrecht von Scharfenberg in his lost Der Theure Mörlin, preserved over 100 years later in the "Mörlin" part of Ulrich Fuetrer's Buch von Abenteuer (1471).
 Jacob van Maerlant's Dutch translation of the Merlin added some original content in his Merlijns Boek also known as Boek van Merline (1261).
 The English Arthur and Merlin was in turn translated to Dutch as Merlijn Volksboek also known as Historie von Merlijn (1540).
 The Dutch Lancelot Compilation (1320) added an original romance to a translation of the Prose Lancelot.

-Around 1225, some episodes from the Vulgate Cycle have been adapted into the Third and Fourth Continuations of Chrétien's unfinished Perceval, the Story of the Grail.
+Around 1225, some episodes from the Vulgate Cycle were adapted into the Third and Fourth Continuations of Chrétien's unfinished Perceval, the Story of the Grail.
 The cycle's elements and characters have been also incorporated into various other works in France, such as Palamedes (c.
 1235–1240), and elsewhere, such as the Venetian (written in French) Les Prophecies de Mérlin also known as the Prophéties de Merlin (1276).
 In Italy, Paolino Pieri's La Storia di Merlino (1320s), as well as the Historia di Merlino also known as the Vita di Merlino con le Sue Profetie (1379), have been both derived from the Prose Merlin—albeit especially loosely in the case of Pieri's work, partially abridged from the Prophecies and inventing a new childhood for Merlin.
 Other legacy can be found in the many so-called "pseudo-Arthurian" works in Spain and Portugal.